paulohsilvapinto/aws-certify/docs/services/database/redshift.md

 - A client and server certificate must be used to connect the HSM module and the Redshift Cluster.
 - There is no way of directly creating an HSM-encrypted cluster from a snapshot of a non HSM-encrypted cluster.
 To do that, one must first create an HSM-encrypted cluster and then migrate (copy) the data from a non-encrypted one.

+## Redshift Advisor

+Gives recommendations on performance improvement and cost reduction.